 In this Part —

-“non-contributory period” means the period during which a Part 2 Member was a non-contributory member under the previous law;
+non-contributory period means the period during which a Part 2 Member was a non-contributory member under the previous law;

-“Part 2 Member” means a Gold State Super Member who, under the previous law, was a non-contributory member before becoming a contributory member;
+Part 2 Member means a Gold State Super Member who, under the previous law, was a non-contributory member before becoming a contributory member;

-“previous law” means the GES Act as in force before the commencement of Part 2 of the Superannuation Legislation Amendment Act 1993.
+previous law means the GES Act as in force before the commencement of Part 2 of the Superannuation Legislation Amendment Act 1993.

 8. Contributions by the Crown for unfunded benefits